 Other cannabis storage considerations

-Storage for One-Hitters
+Storage for one-hitters

 If you ever use a one-hitter, the best storage option is to get a piece that slides down into a dugout.
 Typically, dugouts include a cylindrical opening for your one-hitter as well as an open chamber into which you can drop some ground cannabis.
-That way, you can store your piece, take it with you on the go, and pack your one hitter all with a single storage device.
+That way, you can store your piece, take it with you on the go, and pack your one-hitter, all with a single storage device.

 On-the-go storage

-Obviously, traveling with anything related to cannabis is a stealth operation.
-Fortunately, there is now a wide variety of travel gear designed specifically to keep the strong odors of cannabis in check.
-These include odor-proof carrying bags, handbags, purses, duffel bags, and backpacks.
+Obviously, traveling with anything related to cannabis is a stealth operation, so focus on finding storage cases that account for discretion.
+Fortunately, there is now a wide variety of travel gear designed specifically to keep the strong odors of cannabis in check while flying under the radar.